Pit cave: History

 Pit caving was pioneered by the English geologist John Beaumont (c.
 1650–1731) who gave an account of his descent into Lamb Leer Cavern to the Royal Society in 1681.
 French caver Édouard-Alfred Martel (1859–1938) first achieved the descent and exploration of the Gouffre de Padirac, France, as early as 1889 and the first complete descent of a 110 m wet vertical shaft at Gaping Gill, in Yorkshire, England, in 1895.
 He developed his own techniques using ropes and metallic ladders.
 In the 1930s, as caving became increasingly popular in France, several clubs in the Alps developed vertical cave exploration into a recognized outdoor sport.

-During World War II, a team composed by Pierre Chevalier, Fernand Petzl, Charles Petit-Didier and others explored the Dent de Crolles cave system near Grenoble, France.
+During World War II, a team composed of Pierre Chevalier, Fernand Petzl, Charles Petit-Didier and others explored the Dent de Crolles cave system near Grenoble, France.
 It became known as the deepest cave in the world (658 m) at that time.
 The lack of available technical equipment during the war forced Chevalier and his team to innovate and develop their own.
-The scaling-pole (1940), nylon ropes (1942), use of explosives in caves (1947), and mechanical rope-ascenders (Henri Brenot's "monkeys", first used by Chevalier and Brenot in a cave in 1934) can be traced historically to the exploration of the Dent de Crolles cave system.
+The scaling-pole (1940), nylon ropes (1942), use of explosives in caves (1947), and mechanical rope ascenders (Henri Brenot's "monkeys", first used by Chevalier and Brenot in a cave in 1934) can be traced historically to the exploration of the Dent de Crolles cave system.

-In the late 1950s, American caver Bill Cuddington, developed the single rope technique (SRT) in the United States.
-In 1958, two Swiss alpinists, Juesi and Marti teamed up, creating the first rope ascender, known as the Jumar.
+In the late 1950s, American caver Bill Cuddington further developed the single rope technique (SRT) in the United States.
+In 1958, two Swiss alpinists, Juesi and Marti, teamed up, creating the first rope ascender, known as the Jumar.
 In 1968, Bruno Dressler asked Petzl, who worked as a metals machinist, to build a rope-ascending tool, today known as the Petzl Croll, which he had developed by adapting the Jumar to the specificity of pit caving.
-Pursuing these developments, in the 1970s Fernand Petzl started a small caving equipment manufacturing company, Petzl.
-Today it is a world leader in equipment for caving, mountaineering, and at-height safety in civil engineering.
+Pursuing these developments, in the 1970s Fernand Petzl started a small caving equipment manufacturing company.
 The development of the rappel rack and the evolution of mechanical ascension systems, notably helped extend the practice and safety of pit exploration to a larger practice by established cavers.